CAFDataProcessing/worker-workflow/worker-workflow-container/README.md

 The name of the workflow to script to use.
 This is required.

+#### settingsServiceLastUpdateTimeMillis

+The last time (in milliseconds, of type `long`) the Settings Service was updated, for example `1630591453107`.
+When a setting is fetched from the Settings Service, the Workflow Worker caches it for a maximum time of 5 minutes.
+This optional property can be supplied in order to force a refresh of the Settings Service cache, in the scenario where a setting has been updated after it has been cached and before the normal cache expiration time.

 ### Output Task Scripts

 The worker adds the following script to the document task of its response.